teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 {: .details}

-## Peak picking

-The first step is to extract peaks from each of your data files independently.
+The first step (*called peak picking*) is to extract peaks from each of your data files independently.
 For this purpose, we use the _MatchedFilter_ chromatographic peak detection algorithm implemented in {% tool [xcms findChromPeaks (xcmsSet)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_xcmsset/abims_xcms_xcmsSet/3.12.0+galaxy0) %}.

  One Galaxy Training material already explains how to act with MS data.
 We encourage you to **follow this link and complete the corresponding tutorial**: [Mass spectrometry: LC-MS preprocessing with XCMS]({% link topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md %}).
 For GC-MS analysis you **don't really need to follow all of this previous tutorial** but for a better understanding of your data, it is recommended to try it with their test dataset.